Guidance for Reporting on Palestine/Israel

 Always include the context of Israeli military occupation and apartheid, and when covering Gaza, the siege and blockade.

-• It’s impossible to comprehend what’s happening in Palestine/Israel without understanding that Palestinians in the West Bank, East Jerusalem and Gaza live under a more than 54-year-old Israeli military occupation, Palestinians in Gaza live under a nearly 15-year long siege, and that all Palestinians in Israel and the occupied territories live under an apartheid system that is designed to subjugate and dispossess them.
+• It’s impossible to comprehend what’s happening in Palestine/Israel without understanding that Palestinians in the West Bank, East Jerusalem and Gaza have lived under repressive Israeli military occupation since 1967, that Palestinians in Gaza have lived under a suffocating, illegal Israeli siege and naval blockade since 2007, and that all Palestinians in Israel and the occupied territories live under Israel's apartheid system that is designed to subjugate and dispossess them.
 This critical context should be included in all coverage.

 Cite international law and human rights organizations.

-• Israel systematically violates international law every day, including through the expansion of settlements on occupied Palestinian land, destruction of Palestinian homes, and its siege and blockade of Gaza, which is collective punishment.
+• Israel systematically violates international law every day, including through the expansion of settlements on occupied Palestinian land, destruction of Palestinian homes, and its siege and blockade of Gaza, which is collective punishment and illegal.
 The UN and every reputable human rights organization that have investigated have repeatedly condemned Israel’s illegal actions.
 These are indisputable facts, not a matter of opinion.
-Avoid playing “he said, she said” with coverage, saying things like “Palestinians consider X illegal, but Israel argues it’s not.
+Avoid playing “he said, she said” with coverage, saying things like “Palestinians consider X illegal, but Israel argues it’s not."

 Value and humanize Palestinian lives equally to Israeli lives.